-Martha Dansdill is HealthLink's Executive Director.
-She organizes the vast energies of the volunteers and network and ensures that ideas, opinions, and visions get translated into action.
-She is HealthLink’s Project Manager for our grant work, making sure we meet deadlines and account for expenditures.
-She has been active in numerous local and statewide environmental campaigns, including initiating HealthLink's successful campaign to end the corporate partnership between US Youth Soccer and ChemLawn.
-She serves on the Swampscott Board of Health and is a member of the Swampscott Renewable Energy Committee.
+Martha Dansdill served as HealthLink's Executive Director.
+She organized the vast energies of the volunteers and networks to ensure that ideas, opinions, and visions get translated into action.
+She was HealthLink’s Project Manager for our grant work, making sure we meet deliverables, deadlines and accounts for expenditures.
+She has been active in numerous local and statewide environmental campaigns, including initiating HealthLink's successful campaign to end the corporate partnership between US Youth Soccer and ChemLawn and waste reduction initiatives.
+She served on the Swampscott Board of Health for 9 years and initiated the creation of the Swampscott Renewable Energy Committee.

 Dorothy Allen holds a BS in Chemical Engineering and MS in Environmental Engineering and has worked as an engineer for the US EPA and the Massachusetts DEP for the past 22 years in regulatory programs as diverse as the Clean Water Act, the Resource Conservation and Recovery Act and the federal and the state Superfund.
 On the community level she was an active member of Nahant’s clean water advocacy group SWIM, and was the founder and the Chairperson of the Nahant Renewable Energy Committee, a group that performed baseline energy use assessment, performed utility energy audits for buildings, produced a report on the potential for renewable energy use by the town and engaged the town in the MTC’s Community Wind Collaborative program.
 She has contributed articles as well as poetry to community newspapers.